kolibri/talk-ansible-tricks/slides.md

 *Info*:
 - Prefix your variable names with the role name.
 - Do NOT use `hash_behavior=merge`, and "nested" variables, even if it looks sexy on the first time.
-    + this allows you to reuse variables:
+    + this allows you to reuse variables.

 ------
-# Using variable from another role
+# Using variables from another role

 ---
 ```yaml